-Law enforcement officials in some jurisdictions, including Vancouver, are supportive of SISs and help divert public injecting and drug-related activities to the local SIS (41).
-One Vancouver study reported that 17% of respondents had been referred to Insite by police, and that 2% had first heard about the service from the police (41).
+Law enforcement officials in some jurisdictions, including Vancouver, are supportive of SISs and help divert public injecting and drug-related activities to the local SIS (39).
+One Vancouver study reported that 17% of respondents had been referred to Insite by police, and that 2% had first heard about the service from the police (39).
 In a survey of clients using an SIS in Hannover, Germany, 94% reported no negative experiences with law enforcement officials in the neighbourhood (1).
-Law enforcement officials in other jurisdictions may stand in opposition to SISs or may not have a formal publicized stance on the subject (5).
+Law enforcement officials in other jurisdictions may stand in opposition to SISs or may not have a formal publicized stance on the subject (4).

-Petrar et al. found that among Insite users whose injecting behaviour had changed as a result of accessing Insite, 71% reported fewer public injections and 56% reported less unsafe needle disposal (6).
-Another study found that the opening of Insite was independently associated with reductions in public injecting, publically discarded needles, and other injection related litter in Vancouver's downtown east side (42).
-In this observational study, an average of four injections were observed daily in public spaces prior to the opening of Insite, followed by only two after the opening (42).
-Similarly, 12 needles were found discarded in public spaces each day before the facility opened, followed by five after it opened (42).
-Respondents to a survey about SISs in Europe also believed that the facilities had reduced the incidence of public injecting and injection litter (3).
+Petrar et al. found that among Insite users whose injecting behaviour had changed as a result of accessing Insite, 71% reported fewer public injections and 56% reported less unsafe needle disposal (5).
+Another study found that the opening of Insite was independently associated with reductions in public injecting, publically discarded needles, and other injection related litter in Vancouver's downtown east side (40).
+In this observational study, an average of four injections were observed daily in public spaces prior to the opening of Insite, followed by only two after the opening (40).
+Similarly, 12 needles were found discarded in public spaces each day before the facility opened, followed by five after it opened (40).
+Respondents to a survey about SISs in Europe also believed that the facilities had reduced the incidence of public injecting and injection litter (2).

-There was no evidence of increased rates of robbery, theft, drugrelated loitering or drug-related criminal offences in the surrounding neighbourhood following the opening of the Sydney Medically Supervised Injecting Centre (43).
-Five years after its opening, local business owners reported a significant decrease in public injecting or publically discarded injecting equipment, and no change in offers of drugs for purchase in the neighbourhood (44).
+There was no evidence of increased rates of robbery, theft, drug-related loitering or drug-related criminal offences in the surrounding neighbourhood following the opening of the Sydney Medically Supervised Injecting Centre (41).
+Five years after its opening, local business owners reported a significant decrease in public injecting or publically discarded injecting equipment, and no change in offers of drugs for purchase in the neighbourhood (42).
 Similarly, SISs in Switzerland and Germany have reported reductions in the visibility of their public injecting scenes (1).
-Respondents from surveys in six of 15 neighbourhoods with SISs in Europe perceived an increase 38.
-Fast D, Small W, Wood E, Kerr T. The perspectives of injection drug users regarding safer injecting education delivered through a supervised injecting facility.
-Harm Reduct J. 2008;5:32.
+Respondents from surveys in six of 15 neighbourhoods with SISs in Europe perceived an increase in drug dealing in the vicinity of the facilities or incidents of violence in the neighbourhood (2).